United States Capitol: Capitol dome

+20th century

-In 1904, the East Front of the Capitol building was rebuilt, following a design of the architects Carrère and Hastings, who also designed the Russell Senate and Cannon House office buildings.
+In 1904, the East Front of the Capitol building was rebuilt, following a design of the architects Carrère and Hastings, who designed the Russell Senate and Cannon House office buildings earlier that year.

 In 1958, the next major expansion to the Capitol started, with a 33.5 ft extension of the East Portico.
 In 1960, two years into the project, the dome underwent a restoration.
 A marble duplicate of the sandstone East Front was built 33.5 ft from the old Front.
 In 1962, a connecting extension repurposed what had been an outside wall as an inside wall.
 In the process, the original sandstone Corinthian columns were removed and replaced with marble.
 It was not until 1984 that landscape designer Russell Page created a suitable setting for them in a large meadow at the U.S. National Arboretum in northeast Washington as the National Capitol Columns, where they were combined with a reflecting pool into an ensemble that reminds some visitors of the ruins of Persepolis, in Persia.

-Besides the columns, two hundred tons of the original stone were removed in several hundred blocks.
-These were first stored on site at the Capitol and then in an unused yard at the Capitol Power Plant until 1975.
-That year, the power plant was renovated and expanded in accordance with legislation passed in 1970, and the stones fell to the Commission on the Extension of the United States Capitol.
-As this body was long-defunct, responsibility for the material passed to the House and Senate office building commissions.
+Besides the columns, two hundred tons of the original stone were removed in several hundred blocks, which were first stored on site at the Capitol, and then stored in an unused yard at the Capitol Power Plant until 1975.
+The same year, the power plant was renovated and expanded in accordance with legislation passed in 1970, and the stones fell to the Commission on the Extension of the United States Capitol.
+As this body was long defunct, responsibility for the material passed to the House and Senate office building commissions.
 These commissions then arranged for the National Park Service to store the debris at the back of a NPS maintenance yard in Rock Creek Park.

-With the permission of the Speaker of the House, the United States Capitol Historical Society has periodically mined the blocks for sandstone since 1975.
-The stone removed is used to make commemorative bookends, which are still sold to support the Capitol Historical Society.
+With the permission of the speaker of the House, the United States Capitol Historical Society has periodically mined the blocks for sandstone since 1975.
+The stone removed is used to make commemorative bookends and paperweights, which are still sold to support the Capitol Historical Society.
 By 1982, more than $20,000 (nearly $60,000 adjusted) had been raised through such sales.
 Unpursued uses for the stones proposed by the Capitol Historical Society have included their sale as cornerstones in new housing developments.

 On December 19, 1960, the Capitol was declared a National Historic Landmark by the National Park Service.
-The building was ranked #6 in a 2007 survey conducted for the American Institute of Architects' "America's Favorite Architecture" list.
+The building was ranked No. 6 in a 2007 survey conducted for the American Institute of Architects' "America's Favorite Architecture" list.

 The Capitol draws heavily from other notable buildings, especially churches and landmarks in Europe, including the dome of St. Peter's Basilica in the Vatican and St. Paul's Cathedral in London.
 On the roofs of the Senate and House Chambers are flagpoles that fly the U.S. flag when either is in session.
 On September 18, 1993, to commemorate the Capitol's bicentennial, the Masonic ritual cornerstone laying with George Washington was reenacted.
-U.S. Senator Strom Thurmond was one of the Freemason politicians who took part in the ceremony.
+U.S. senator Strom Thurmond was one of the Freemason politicians who took part in the ceremony.